jumanjihouse/docker-duoauthproxy/README.md

 This repo provides a way to build Duo Authentication Proxy into a docker image and run it as a container.
+It provides containers based on your choice of:

+* Ubuntu latest stable
+* Centos6 latest stable
+* Centos7 latest stable

+The repo is set up to compile the software in a "builder" container, then copy the built binaries into a "runtime" container free of development tools.

 Duo Authentication Proxy provides a local proxy service to enable on-premise integrations between VPNs, devices, applications,